 Joint Action for Mental Health and Wellbeing

-The strategic relevance of the JA MH-WB and its contribution to the Health Programme is ensured by the attention dedicated to mental health and wellbeing as a public health area which has in the past not always received a level of priority in proportion with its weight in the burden of disease.
-It is also ensured by the attention dedicated to the promotion of partnerships at EU level and in Member States between health policies and other public policy areas, namely social, educational and economic policies.
+The strategic relevance of the JA MH-WB and its contribution to the Health Programme was ensured by the attention dedicated to mental health and wellbeing as a public health area which has in the past not always received a level of priority in proportion with its weight in the burden of disease.
+It was also ensured by the attention dedicated to the promotion of partnerships at EU level and in Member States between health policies and other public policy areas, namely social, educational and economic policies.
 The JA MH-WB will therefore contribute to sustainable development and the Europe 2020 vision of smart, sustainable and productive growth.
 The JA MH-WB will create EU added value, because of its contribution to realising EU policy objectives in public health and other fields.